shanecoen/code-institute-portfolio-1/README.md

 <br>

-* All photos used in this website (including background images) are owned by myself, the developer (Shane Coen).
+* All images used in this website (including background images) are owned by the developer (Shane Coen).
 They were all compressed using the website https://www.tinypng.com in order to make their size more suitable for this website.
 * The video used in peru.html for the "Inca Trail" section is owned by the developer as are both background videos used in colombia.html and peru.html.
 All three of these videos were compressed using the website https://www.mp4compress.com/ and the website https://www.zamzar.com/convert/mp4-to-ogg/ was used to convert them to .ogg format.
 Two formats of these videos were uploaded in order to allow them to work on different browsers i.e. .mp4 and .ogg.
 * The two embedded videos used in the website are from a youtube source, they are are follows;<br>
 colombia.html - https://www.youtube.com/watch?v=xzy4umDtA88 <br>